Problem? Solution? Chime right in!

 I don't think the conversion factor holds true.
 My source is the Chemical Rubber Company Handbook of Chemistry and Physics 50th Edition, 1963 (I am an old guy!).
 12 % is 129.6 g/l.
 At 20 %, it is 227.9 and at 30%, it is 365.6 g/l.

-Your best bet is to purchase a "CRC Handbook of Chemistry & Physics" [link is to info about book at Amazon] or "Lange's Handbook of Chemistry" [link is to info about book at Amazon].
+Your best bet is to purchase a "CRC Handbook of Chemistry & Physics" [affil. link to book on Amazon] or "Lange's Handbook of Chemistry" [affil. link to book on Amazon].
 It has a wealth of useful tables of specific gravity for most common solutions along with % stated in g/l and lbs/gal.
 Both books also give you invaluable information on reagent makeup for analytical work, conversion from metric to English units and a full section of mathematical expressions not easily found.

 I have had my CRC since high school.
 I used it through my undergraduate work and all my working career.
 Chuck ReichertCharles R. Reichert CEF-SE